onthefritz/simplePaging/README.md

 You can use any container for holding the pager and content.

-For this example we will be using this data:
+For this example, we will be using this data:

 ~~~
 var data = [{"firstname":"John","lastname":"Smith"},